 This course provides students with skills they will need in life to make valuable decisions regarding money management, career planning, saving and investing, credit management and retirement planning.
 Students will apply rational decision-making processes in their roles as citizens, workers, and consumers.
 They will be able to evaluate services provided by financial institutions.
 Emphasis will be placed on the responsible role of the student as they enter the adult world and deal with choices regarding credit, including cost of credit and legal aspects of credit use.
 They will be able to understand credit ratings and credit reports.
 Further, students will know the services of banking institutions (savings accounts, checking accounts) and other banking services and well as investment risks and potential returns.
-Students will become familiar with 1040EZ and 1040A tax returns.
+Students will be able to prepare simple tax returns using tax preparation software.
 Through project learning, students will understand the process of car buying and apartment rentals.
 This course is weighted on the general scale.